Table of Contents

 • InstallPath can be either a subkey (if it contains more subkeys/values) or a value (if it is just a Name:Value pair).

-The term “hive” is often used in documentation for the Windows Registry and seems to be a term specific to Windows, used by Microsoft to describe the files and top-level sections of the registry.
+The term “hive” is often used in documentation for the Windows Registry and appears to be specific to Windows, used by Microsoft to describe the files and top-level sections of the registry.

 3. The Problem with Sample Code: Lessons from PEP 514